Jessica

 September 21, 2027

-Wedding Day will unfold in one of Rome’s oldest and most beautiful basilicas.
+Wedding Day will unfold in one of Rome’s oldest & most beautiful basilicas.
 Afterward, we’ll make our way to Villa Aurelia, perched above the city with unforgettable views, for an evening of dinner and, per Jess, a ton of dancing.
 Maybe even pizza.
 Definitely good vibes.
 Possibly gelato.

 THE VENUES

-Villa Aurelia & Basilica di Santa Maria in Trastevere
+Basilica di Santa Maria in Trastevere & Villa Aurelia

 The Basilica of Santa Maria in Trastevere stands as one of the most treasured churches in Rome.